Skip to main content

 A first Dispute payment chargeback has been opened and has not yet been responded to by the Merchant.
 The Merchant has two available options:

-1. Accept Liability: Voluntarily concede to the Dispute & debit the held funds from the Merchant to the Cardholder.
+1. Accept Liability: Voluntarily concede to the Dispute & debit the held funds from the Merchant to the cardholder.

-2. Representment: Proceed to the next cycle of the Dispute and send provide evidence to the Issuer to reinforce the validity of the transaction.
+2. Representment: Proceed to the next cycle of the Dispute and provide evidence to the Issuer to reinforce the validity of the transaction.

 Won